justinmraj1984/employee-onboarding-app/readme.md

 > **Note:**
 > *This folder is used to store the H2 database file for the application.*

-## 4. Execute the SpringBoot Application:
+## 4. Execute the SpringBoot Application
----
 1. Open this path - `c:\mywork\github_repo\employee-onboarding-app` in command line
 2. Execute the maven command from command line to run the spring boot application